Vital to Our Mission

 - Herpetology Collection — Volunteers assist with curating a research collection of ~200,000 preserved specimens of amphibians and reptiles.

 - Ornithology Collection — Volunteers assist with data entry and updating and organizing bird research publication list.
 Volunteers may learn study skin preparation.

 - Ichthyology Collection — Volunteers assist the staff with cataloging, labeling, and shelving specimens.

-- Invertebrates Collection — Volunteers assist with the mollusk collection, including maintenance, cataloging, and researching specimens.
+- Mollusks Collection — Volunteers assist with the mollusk collection, including maintenance, cataloging, and researching specimens.

 - Mammalogy Collection — Volunteers assist with specimen preparation, data entry and cataloging.
 Note: Does not involve working with live program animals.
 Volunteers may learn study skin preparation.

 - Paleontology Collections — Volunteers assist with the paleo collection by picking matrix samples, numbering specimens and cataloging fossils.

 Prairie Ridge Educators

 Volunteers assist Museum staff in the development and presentation of outdoor educational programs.